|

 - newly developed products and processes and other applications of research

-- success in applications to international funds and foundations
+- applications to international funds and foundations

-- amount of funds received from private sources
+- amount of funds received from private sources and etc.

 Publication and Intellectual Property Rights

-(i) An acknowledgement of support by the Unity through knowledge Fund must be included in all publications resulting from work carried out under the supported project.
+(i) An acknowledgement of support by the Unity through Knowledge Fund must be included in all publications resulting from work carried out under the supported project.

-(iv) IPR arrangements may include: requirements about diffusion of information such as disclosure and methods of publication, and requirements regarding ownership and exploitation of the results arising from the project.
+(vii) IPR arrangements may include: requirements about diffusion of information such as disclosure and methods of publication, and requirements regarding ownership and exploitation of the results arising from the project.

 Performance indicators

-Table 1: Key Performance Indicators of the Fund
+Table 1: Key Performance Indicators for UKF